ashwaniverma-github/Jukebox-Duo/README.md

-# Music Duo - Frontend
+# JukeboxDuo - Frontend

-A Next.js frontend for Music Duo, a real-time synchronized music listening application.
+A Next.js frontend for JukeboxDuo, a real-time synchronized music listening application.

 ## 🎵 Features